Latest Group News

 Italian Conversation

-This proposed group is aimed at those fluent in speaking Italian.
+This new group is aimed at those fluent in speaking Italian.
 We are currently collecting names of members who are interested in joining such a group and the details will be worked out once we have sufficient people.

 Spaces